rkaravia/Leaflet.TileLayer.Swiss/README.md

 # Leaflet.TileLayer.Swiss

 Leaflet.TileLayer.Swiss is a [Leaflet](https://leafletjs.com/) plugin for
-displaying national maps of Switzerland using WMTS services of [Swisstopo](https://www.swisstopo.ch/).
+displaying national maps of Switzerland using map tiles from [Swisstopo](https://www.swisstopo.ch/).
 This plugin is not affiliated with or endorsed by Swisstopo.